Edward Snowden Opens Up to the World

 To begin with, let us simply examine this biography as we would approach any other, and take a look at the actual quality of the writing itself.
 Now, it should be noted Snowden was educated as a systems engineer, and I doubt he had much training in how to write a book over the years.
 In other words, the writing isn’t exactly of the best quality, being largely simple and straightforward with its strength laying in the technical details… basically, it’s the level of writing you would expect from an engineer who suddenly decides to write a book.

 With this being said though, I believe this is one of the few books out there where the quality of the writing can be set aside for the content it delivers.
-The prose might not be memorable, but I think many of you will agree this book was a necessary one to have written.
+The prose might not be memorable, but I think many of you will agree Permanent Record was a necessary one to have written.
 The topic it discusses is still very much current, if not even more important considering the technological advances which happened in recent years, no doubt facilitating mass surveillance.
 I think this is the sort of memoir where the quality of the writing ought to be judged by the content it brings due to its sheer importance in real life.

 As I just mentioned, the writing truly comes to shine where Snowden has to delve into technical details, explaining the inner workings of the CIA and the NSA, as well as the system he helped build for them.
 I really think he did his absolute best to give a complete account of the organizations and his role within them, to the point where I felt like I myself had been working for them for a while.
 Additionally, there are more and more such segments in the book as you progress further through it, only making the trip through his memories increasingly compelling.